 The IEP should be reviewed annually to update the goals and make sure the levels of service meet your child's needs.
 However, IEPs can be changed at any time on an as-needed basis.
 If you think your child needs more, fewer, or different services, you can request a meeting and bring the team together to discuss your concerns.

 Specific timelines ensure that the development of an IEP moves from referral to providing services as quickly as possible.
 Be sure to ask about this timeframe and get a copy of your parents' rights when your child is referred.
 These guidelines (sometimes called procedural safeguards) outline your rights as a parent to control what happens to your child during each step of the process.

 The parents' rights also describe how you can proceed if you disagree with any part of the CER or the IEP — mediation and hearings both are options.
-You can get information about low-cost or free legal representation from the school district or, if your child is in Early Intervention (for kids ages 3 to 5), through that program.
+You can get information about low-cost or free legal representation from the school district or, if your child is in Early Intervention (for kids up to age 3), through that program.